The Best Sleep Trackers – Counting Z’s and More

 Whether or not sleep trackers really work the way we think they work or just make some general information visual and pretty, one thing is for sure: they help us acknowledge that there is truly a problem, and they shift our focus away from doing too much and toward sleep.

-Prior to the popularity of sleep trackers, we probably knew in the backs of our minds that we had an issue with sleep, but trackers has brought the problem to the forefront.
+Prior to the popularity of sleep trackers, we probably knew in the backs of our minds that we had an issue with sleep, but trackers have brought the problem to the forefront.
 And, as anyone trying to live better can tell you, a good first step in solving a problem is admitting that the problem exists.

 In the words of Dr. Winter, “…any device on your wrist that makes you think twice about staying up too late is a good thing.”
 So, in this spirit, if you’re hoping to improve on the quality of your sleep, using a sleep tracker may be the first step toward a lifetime of better Z’s.